Imports Cost More; Overseas Travel, Edu Hurt

 against the dollar, although it had flirted with the 52.20 mark in March 2009 following the global financial crisis.
 But unlike then, when the slide halted as global markets recovered, this time round, foreign exchange dealers are betting on a further fall.

-life isn't going to be easy.
+There are projections of the currency falling to 55 against the greenback as economic fundamentals stay weak.
+If the doomsayers get it right, life isn't going to be easy.
 The sharp fall evoked an almost immediate response from edible oil company Adani Wilmar, which raised prices, while those selling palm and other oils that are mainly imported are expected to follow suit.
 White goods and phone makers are mulling a 2-10% hike.

 SOME GAIN, LOTS OF PAIN